invinst/chicago-police-data/README.md

 This repository also serves as a hub to facilitate the Chicago community's efforts to use these data to serve as a common body of evidence to better understand the activities of the Chicago Police Department.

-More specific details about the datasets here are discussed later in this readme.
+Be sure to look into the `context_data` folder as its contents will help you to understand the full picture.
+It includes awards, commendations, promotions, crisis intervention trainings, and demographic details for all officers, and their unit assignments over time.
+More specific details about the transactional datasets here are detailed at the end.

 ## Where did it come from?